MartaDiezAsensio/ALGEBRA/imaginaynumbers.md

 ### Binomial form of complex numbers

+To express a complex number in the binomial form we need to divide the imaginary exponent by two and do the following:

+**Given the number $j^{255}$**

+1. d

 ### Calculate complex roots

 Lets put the case you need to calculate the sixth roots of **-8**.